 CHARTER – European Cultural Heritage Skills Alliance (2021-2024)

 The Erasmus+ funded project started in January 2021 and will last for the next four years.
-CHARTER seeks to create a lasting, comprehensive sectoral skills strategy to guarantee Europe has the necessary cultural heritage skills to support sustainable societies and economies, including transversal competences such as digital/technological and green/blue economy skills.
+CHARTER seeks to create a lasting, comprehensive sectoral skills strategy to guarantee Europe has the necessary cultural heritage skills to support sustainable societies and economies, including transversal competencies such as digital/technological and green/blue economy skills.
 The consortium unites 28 members that represent some of the top education and training, organisations, networks and employers of the European cultural heritage sector.

-European Historic Houses will contribute in WP[1-7] dedicated to Project Coordination and Management; Strategic analysis of Cultural Heritage competences and occupational profiles; Vocational Education and Training (VET); Sectoral and professional dynamics; Alliances, Sustainable Strategies and Policy recommendations; Communication and Dissemination; and Quality and Evaluation.
+European Historic Houses will contribute in WP[1-7] dedicated to Project Coordination and Management; Strategic analysis of Cultural Heritage competencies and occupational profiles; Vocational Education and Training (VET); Sectoral and professional dynamics; Alliances, Sustainable Strategies and Policy recommendations; Communication and Dissemination; and Quality and Evaluation.

 For more information, please click here.